Guess the Dinner: Have all the people

 taste test.

-on the floor and play the game.
-A great picture can be had when the fathers and grandfathers are on the living room rug playing
+down on the floor and play the game.
+A great picture can be had when the fathers and grandfathers are on the living room rug

-Candyland or Chutes and Ladders.
-Better yet, bring out a princess game and enjoy watching the men get dressed up like princesses
+playing Candyland or Chutes and Ladders.
+Better yet, bring out a princess game and enjoy watching the men get dressed up like

 As a secondary activity, pit the kids and dads against each other